Tayk

 There was a proto-Armenian confederation, Hayasa-Azzi, in this area in the 2nd millennium BC.
 It was probably the same as (and with a name likely related etymologically to) the Daiaeni and Diauehi of Assyrian and Urartian sources.
 From the 2nd century BC to the 9th century AD Tayk was a part of Armenian kingdoms or "autonomies": Greater Armenia, Marzpan Armenia and Bagratid Armenia.

 In the 999 A.D., Tayk or Tao became part of the Georgian Bagratid principality of Tayk-Kharjk or Tao-Klarjeti.
 The Tayk province covered the contemporary Turkish districts of Yusufeli (Kiskim) in Artvin Province and Oltu, Olur (Tavusker), Tortum and Çamlıkaya (Hunut) to the north of İspir in Erzurum Province.
 To its southwest is found the ancient region of Sper.
 After World War I, Armenia and Georgia contested the region, with particular conflict over Oltik.
 As a result, in 1920, after the Russo-Turkish attacks Armenia lost the region of Oltik, which become a part of Turkey.

+History

+Antiquity

+Tayk is mentioned in the earliest sources under the names Daiaeni and Diauehi in Assyrian and Urartian cuneiform inscriptions.
+After the 760s BC, the name Diauehi no longer appears in cuneiform sources, but it was apparently preserved among ancient authors as the land of the Taochi, in the Georgian tradition as Tao, and in the Armenian environment as Tayk.
+According to A. Novoseltsev, in antiquity the region was inhabited by a distinct people who were later assimilated by Armenians and Georgians.

+In 401 BC, while passing through Armenia, the Greek commander Xenophon mentioned the land of the Taochi.
+In the 4th century BC, in his Anabasis, he described the local tribes, the Taochi, Chalybes and Phasians, as free peoples who did not submit to the Persian king.
+According to R. Edwards, the Taochi, probably connected with the pre-classical Daiaeni, mainly lived in the valleys of Olti, Narman and Tortum.
+During this period, like the Carduchi and the Chaldi, they preserved their independence from Persian rule, although later they came under the sphere of influence of the Iberians.

+According to C. Toumanoff, already in the 4th-3rd centuries BC the region was part of the ancient Georgian kingdom of Iberia.
+According to Strabo, at the beginning of the 2nd century BC, Artaxiad Greater Armenia took from Iberia the region of Pariadres, which researchers usually identify with Tayk.
+Thus, during the reign of Artaxias I, Tayk was restored to the Armenian state.
+Until the 3rd century, Tayk remained a royal estate and an important military district.